WildAid/wildaid.github.io/_posts/build_fdn/2020-06-09-Connect-Realm-With-Data.md

 You have imported your Realm app!
 Now, let's create a Realm user...

 1. Add a Realm user - this will be the global administrative user who logs into your application.
-      1. In the Realm UI, click on Users under Data Access & Security, and then click on the green "Add New User" button.
+      1. In the Realm UI, click on 'App Users' under Data Access, and then click on the green "Add New User" button.
         <img src="/assets/images/Add_Realm_User.png" style="border:1px solid black" width="100%"><BR><BR>
       1. Add an email address as the username, and add a password.
 Write these down in the template under "App Admin username" and "App Admin password".
 As the global administrative login, you can use your email or whatever login you want for the global administrative user.
 The email is only used if you forget your password:
         <img src="/assets/images/Realm_User_Details.png" style="border:1px solid black" width="100%"><BR><BR>